ola-mattsson/om_tools/README.md

 ```

 The inet socket example is a bit big for this readme but the essentials concerning descriptors are the same as the file example.

+Have fun and let me know if something is bad, odd or whatever questions you may have.

+### Todo
+Use a test framework for the tests.
+This will surely inspire some redesign, since I didn't to this first.